Akbarabi/firebase-practice-crud/README.md

 - **Read:** Fetch and display records from Firestore.
 - **Update:** Modify existing records in Firestore.
 - **Delete:** Remove records from Firestore.

-**Continuous Spdates**

-I plan to improve this project, add new features and much more.
+-**Continuous Updates:** I plan to improve this project, add new features and much more.

 ## Getting Started

 Follow the instructions below to set up and run the project on your local machine.